 - Students must complete the graduate coursework as noted in the following section, including the thesis.
-The maximum amount of credit that may be earned for the thesis is 12 hours. - Candidates must register for and participate in PHARXXX Graduate Seminar during each of the semesters in which they are actively enrolled in the graduate program. - Not more than 4 hours of Graduate Seminar (PHAR XXXX) may be used to complete the M.S. program credit requirement. - Successful completion of the master's program in Pharmaceutical Sciences requires a GPA of 3.0 or higher, and no more than 6 credit hours of ·c- grades may be applied to the total hours for graduation. - Upon completion of course requirements and the thesis, M.S. candidates must pass a comprehensive oral examination.
+The maximum number of credits that may be earned for the thesis is 12 hours. - Candidates must register for and participate in MSPS 542, Graduate Seminar, during each of the semesters in which they are actively enrolled in the graduate program. - Not more than 4 hours of Graduate Seminar (MSPS 542) may be used to complete the M.S. program credit requirement. - Successful completion of the master's program in Pharmaceutical Sciences requires a GPA of 3.0 or higher, and no more than 6 credit hours of ·C grades may be applied to the total hours for graduation. - Upon completion of course requirements and the thesis, M.S. candidates must pass a comprehensive oral examination.